BugelNiels/parallel-gpu-catmull-clark-subdivision/README.md

     ```
     Will subdivide the mesh `models/bigguy.obj` 4 times and write the result to `results/bigguy_result.obj`

 The `benchmark.sh` script can be used to benchmark.
-Not that this script is for linux terminals only (but can be adjusted to work for windows as well).
+Note that this script is for linux terminals only (but can be adjusted to work for windows as well).
 The timings in milliseconds will be written to a file called `timings.txt`.